 Project TeamDiogo Burnay, Cristina Verissimo, António Cotrim, Sofia Brogueira, Tiago Santos, Mireia Cases Sampere

-From the architect.
+Text description provided by the architects.
 The house is located in a lot with 8 x 40 meters (24 x 120 feet) in the urban historical fabric of the city of Cartaxo.

 A central patio and a garden allow the light to go through all spaces of the house during the day.
 This central patio is an importance element in the structure of the house, designing a void, around which the house develops itself.
 The project explores the length of the site enabling its inhabitants to enjoy its different spaces and visualize, wander or move into and through this axis that becomes the main movement sequence of the project.